David Smith

 David Smith is in his third season as the Mighty Macs' head men's and women's cross country coach in 2025.

-In 2025, men's and women's cross country were the runners-up in the AEC Championships, which consisted of six teams.
+In 2025, Immaculata men's and women's cross country were the runners-up in the Atlantic East Conference Championships, which consisted of six teams.
 On the men's side, Kendall Budlow was named the Elite Scholar-Athlete.
 Connor Kakowski and Jimmy Lauer made the All-AEC Second Team.
 For the women, Aubrey Donahue was selected as the conference's Runner of the Year.
 Smith and assistant coach Matthew Murray were honored as the Coaching Staff of the Year.
 Smith led the women's team to four All-AEC awards: Donahue (First Team), and Jayla Gross, Breanne Dymek, and Jacquie Leone (Second Team).

-“I am grateful to Paul Murphy and Immaculata University for the opportunity to step in as the head coach for the men’s and women’s cross-country teams,” said Smith.
+“I am grateful to Paul Murphy and Immaculata University for the opportunity to step in as the head coach for the men’s and women’s cross country teams,” said Smith.
 “I look forward to the challenge of continuing to build the program and to establish the reputation of Immaculata University as a distance running school.
 I will be stepping into a great situation with a young team of good runners and the strong support of the University.
 I am eager to begin my work with each athlete to help them realize their potential and together create a great team and environment where runners can thrive.”